Caveat (film): Reception

 Sheila O'Malley of RogerEbert.com gave the film a score of three out of four stars, calling it "an impressive and often terrifying film [...] and a reminder of how much can be done on a low budget if one is inventive enough".
 Noel Murray, in his review of the film for the Los Angeles Times, complimented McCarthy's confidence as a director, and compared the film to "a gothic horror tone poem, with pungent notes of decay."
 Guy Lodge, writing for Variety, called the film "more intriguing than it is rewarding," but wrote that "there's enough tingly, tightly budgeted atmosphere and witty genre gumption [...] to make one wonder what McCarthy could do on a looser, more expensive leash."
 Leslie Felperin of The Guardian gave the film 3/5 stars, writing: "McCarthy plays a fancy cinematic game of hide the lady, swishing the narrative cards around adeptly and finding fresh ways to imbue the material with an incrementally increasing sense of unease."

+Dan Stubbs of NME was more critical, giving it a score of 2/5 stars and writing, "It is, undoubtedly, a fine set of players on the chess board of horror, but none of them seem to be playing the same game.
+The mystery being uncovered misses beats left right and centre, even if the bunny drums like John Bonham, and you'll probably find yourself losing interest right when the action should be reaching its thrilling climax."

-The film ranks on Rotten Tomatoes' Best Horror Movies of 2021.
+The film ranks at #27 on Rotten Tomatoes' list of Best Horror Movies of 2021.